From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Introduction

+where $h>0$ is the bandwidth parameter.
+However, it remains of theoretical interest to ask: \begin{itemize} \item What are the exact forms of such rates as functions of $n,$ $p,$ $T_{ij}$'s, and associated bandwidth parameters under cases with different sampling frequencies? \item Are these rates well-established in the sense of specifying the largest values of $\tau$ and, compared to \cite{zhang2016}, exhibiting any corresponding phase transition phenomena in the high-dimensional setting? \end{itemize}

-We present in this paper a systematic and unified non-asymptotic analysis of the local linear smoothers for the mean and covariance functions to accommodate both sparsely and densely sampled functional data in high dimensions.
-The new contribution of this paper is threefold. \begin{itemize} \item First, we develop generalized sub-Gaussian type concentration inequalities in both $L_2$ norm and supremum norm for each functional element of the mean and covariance estimators.
-Compare to the asymptotic results in \cite{zhang2016}, our non-asymptotic error bounds lead to the same rates of $L_2$ convergence and uniform convergence, and reveal the same phase transition phenomena depending on the relative order of the average sampling frequency per subject to $n^{1/4}$ for dense functional data.
+This paper aims to fill crucial theoretical gaps related to local linear smoothers frequently adopted in existing literature.
+Specifically, we present a systematic and unified non-asymptotic analysis of local linear smoothers for the mean and covariance functions to accommodate both sparsely and densely observed functional data in high dimensions.
+While our focus is not to introduce new methodologies for handling high-dimensional partially observed functional data, we make three new contributions as follows.

+\begin{itemize} \item First, we develop generalized sub-Gaussian-type concentration inequalities for each functional element of the mean and covariance estimators in both $L_2$ norm and supremum norm.
+Compared to the asymptotic results in \cite{zhang2016}, our non-asymptotic error bounds lead to the same rates of $L_2$ convergence and uniform convergence, and reveal the same phase transition phenomena depending on the relative order of the average sampling frequency per subject to $n^{1/4}$ for dense functional data.
+See Remarks~\ref{rmk_asy_rates} and \ref{rmk_asy_phase}.

-\item Second, we derive elementwise maximum rates of both $L_2$ and uniform convergence for the mean and covariance estimators, serving as a fundamental tool to provide theoretical guarantees for a set of high-dimensional functional data models, such as functional graphical models \cite[]{li2018,qiao2019,qiao2020,solea2022,zapata2022,lee2021}, functional covariance estimation \cite[]{fang2022}, and functional additive regressions \cite[]{fan2014,fan2015,kong2016,luo2017}.
+\item Second, we derive elementwise maximum rates of both $L_2$ and uniform convergence for the mean and covariance estimators.
+Notably, we fundamentally improve the rates (\ref{max.cfgm}) and (\ref{max.fcm}) assumed in existing literature in the sense of precisely specifying the largest values of $\tau$ under cases with different sampling frequencies.
+These established rates in Theorems~\ref{thm_mean_maxrate} and \ref{thm_cov_maxrate} serve as a foundational tool to provide theoretical guarantees for a set of aforementioned sparse high-dimensional functional models in the existing literature when dealing with the practical scenario of partially observed functional data in high dimensions.